SkTamim/rhino5-commands/README.md

 Deform objects smoothly using control cage objects.

 ### Detailed Description
-The **CageEdit** command is the second part of the cage editing process.
-It associates a "captive" object (the geometry you want to deform) with a "control" object (the cage you created with the `Cage` command).
-Once the association is made, you can turn on the control points for the cage and move them.
-As you move the cage's control points, the captive geometry inside will be smoothly and organically deformed.
+The **CageEdit** command is the second, active part of the cage editing process.
+It establishes a link between a "captive" object (the geometry you want to deform) and a "control" object (the cage you created with the `Cage` command).
+Once this association is made, you can turn on the control points for the cage and manipulate them.
+As you move, scale, or rotate the cage's control points, the captive geometry inside will be smoothly and organically deformed, following the influence of the cage.

 ### Steps to use the command
-1. Run the command `CageEdit`.
-2. At the **Select captive object(s)** prompt, select the geometry you want to deform (e.g., your ring) and press Enter.
-3. At the **Select control object** prompt, select the cage you created earlier.
-4. The association is now active.
-5. Select the cage object and turn on its control points (F10).
+1. Select the captive object (object to edit).
-6. Move, scale, or rotate the cage's control points to deform the captive object.
+2. Select or create a control object.
+3. Define the region to edit.

 ### Command Options & Toggles
+* **Options for control object:** (These are available when prompted to "Select control object")
+    * **BoundingBox:** Uses the captive objects' bounding box to create the cage.
+        * **CoordinateSystem:** (Sub-option) Defines the orientation of the bounding box (CPlane or World coordinates).
+    * **Line:** Allows you to draw a line to be used as the control object.
+    * **Rectangle:** Allows you to draw a plane to be used as a control object.
+    * **Box:** Allows you to draw a box to be used as a control object.

+* **Deformation Options:**
+    * **Accurate:** Slower to update but may result in denser, more accurate surfaces when deformed objects are refit.
+    * **Fast:** Creates surfaces with fewer control points, which is faster but less accurate.
+    * **PreserveStructure (Yes/No):**
+        * **Yes:** Preserves the control point structure of the surface.
+Deformation may be less accurate if there are too few control points on the object.
+        * **No:** Objects are refit as needed with more control points to allow accurate deformation.

+* **Region options:**
+    * **Global:** Objects are deformed throughout 3-D space.
+The influence of the control object is not limited.
-* **Region to edit:** Allows you to define a falloff distance so that the deformation is localized to a specific area.
+    * **Local:** Allows you to specify a **Falloff** distance from the control object where the deformation effect fades to zero.
+    * **Other:** Allows you to define a box, sphere, or cylinder that limits the influence of the control object.

+* **Cage points:** (Appears after defining a new cage shape within the command)
+    * **XPointCount / YPointCount / ZPointCount:** Sets the number of control points in each direction.
+    * **XDegree / YDegree / ZDegree:** Sets the mathematical degree in each direction.

 ### Note for better use
-When you are finished deforming the object, you can use the `ReleaseFromCage` command to break the link between the captive and control objects.
-You can have a single cage control multiple captive objects at the same time.
+Cage editing allows smooth deformation of surfaces with dense control points.
+Polysurfaces are not broken apart at the seams by CageEdit deformation.
+When you are finished deforming an object, you can use the `ReleaseFromCage` command to break the link.

 ### Practical Use Cases
-* **Use Case 1 (Tapering a Bezel):** You have a straight-walled bezel and want to give it a slight, smooth taper.
-Create a box cage around the bezel.
-Use `CageEdit` to link them.
-Turn on the cage's control points, select the entire top row of points, and use the 2D scale command to shrink them slightly.
+* **Use Case 1 (Tapering a Bezel):** You have a straight-walled bezel.
+Run `CageEdit`, select the bezel as captive, then choose the `BoundingBox` option to create the control cage.
+Once the link is made, turn on the cage's control points, select the entire top row of points, and use the 2D scale command to shrink them slightly.
 The bezel will deform into a perfect, smooth taper.
-* **Use Case 2 (Asymmetrical Shapes):** You have a perfectly symmetrical pendant and want to give it a more handmade, asymmetrical look by twisting it slightly.
-Create a cage around the pendant and link them with `CageEdit`.
+* **Use Case 2 (Asymmetrical Shapes):** You have a perfectly symmetrical pendant and want to give it a more handmade, asymmetrical look.
+Use `CageEdit` with a `BoundingBox` control.
 Select one side of the cage's control points and rotate them slightly.
 The pendant inside will twist and deform in a very smooth, organic way.

 ### Other Information
-This is a powerful free-form modeling technique for creating complex, organic shapes.
+The `CageEdit` command has a built-in `History` connection, regardless of the global History setting.
+This means that if you edit the control object (the cage) after the initial deformation, the captive object will continue to update.

 ---

+## 71. CageEdit

+### Short Info
+Deform objects smoothly using control cage objects.

+### Detailed Description
+(This is a duplicate entry in the source documentation list, pointing to the same command as #70).
+The **CageEdit** command is a powerful free-form deformation tool that allows you to modify complex objects ("captives") by manipulating the control points of a simpler "control" object.
+The control object, or cage, can be an existing curve or surface, or it can be a primitive shape like a box, sphere, or line that you create within the command itself.
+Once the captive object is associated with the control cage, moving the cage's control points will smoothly and organically deform the captive geometry inside.

+### Steps to use the command
+1. Select the captive object (object to edit).
+2. Select or create a control object.
+3. Define the region to edit.

+### Command Options & Toggles
+* **Options for control object:** (These are available when prompted to "Select control object")
+    * **BoundingBox:** Uses the captive objects' bounding box to create the cage.
+        * **CoordinateSystem:** (Sub-option) Defines the orientation of the bounding box (CPlane or World coordinates).
+    * **Line:** Allows you to draw a line to be used as the control object.
+    * **Rectangle:** Allows you to draw a plane to be used as a control object.
+    * **Box:** Allows you to draw a box to be used as a control object.

+* **Deformation Options:**
+    * **Accurate:** Slower to update but may result in denser, more accurate surfaces when deformed objects are refit.
+    * **Fast:** Creates surfaces with fewer control points, which is faster but less accurate.
+    * **PreserveStructure (Yes/No):**
+        * **Yes:** Preserves the control point structure of the surface.
+Deformation may be less accurate if there are too few control points on the object.
+        * **No:** Objects are refit as needed with more control points to allow accurate deformation.

+* **Region options:**
+    * **Global:** Objects are deformed throughout 3-D space.
+    * **Local:** Allows you to specify a **Falloff** distance.
+    * **Other:** Allows you to define a box, sphere, or cylinder that limits the influence.

+* **Cage points:** (Appears after defining a new cage shape within the command)
+    * **XPointCount / YPointCount / ZPointCount:** Sets the number of control points in each direction.
+    * **XDegree / YDegree / ZDegree:** Sets the mathematical degree in each direction.

+### Note for better use
+When you are finished deforming an object, you can use the `ReleaseFromCage` command to break the link.

+### Practical Use Cases
+* **Use Case 1 (Adding Organic Swell):** You have a flat signet ring top and want to make it swell out in the middle, like it was inflated.
+Use `CageEdit` with a `Box` control cage.
+After linking them, pull the control points on the top of the cage upward.
+The flat top will deform into a smooth, domed shape.

+### Other Information
+This entry is a duplicate of command #70.

+---

-## 71. Calc
+## 72. Calc

 ### Short Info
 Open the on-screen calculator.